worldwidee/progress_alert/example/README.md

     controller.addProcess(progress);
   }

+  @override
+  void initState(){
+    controller.setFailDuration=const Duration(seconds: 10);
+    //If you want the error not to be cleared from the screen turn false controller.changeRemoveFailAfterDuration=true;
+    super.initState();
+  }
   Future<void> func() async {
-    //open comment lines if u want to see how fail looks like
+    //open comment lines if you want to see how fail looks like
     //List<int> list = [1, 2];
     await Future.delayed(const Duration(seconds: 3));
     //list.singleWhere((element) => element == 3);